langchain-ai/langchain/templates/neo4j-generation/README.md

 # neo4j-generation

-The neo4j-generation package is designed to convert plain text into structured knowledge graphs.
+The neo4j-generation template is designed to convert plain text into structured knowledge graphs.

 By using OpenAI's language model, it can efficiently extract structured information from text and construct a knowledge graph in Neo4j.

 This package is flexible and allows users to guide the extraction process by specifying a list of node labels and relationship types.

 ## Environment Setup